 Early in their careers, many people learn that is best to put emotions aside when dealing with interpersonal workplace challenges.
 Emotional resilience is not a subject taught in business school, and most leaders are generally underequipped to handle stressful interactions.
 New research out of the London School of Business affirms the idea that leaders should consider creating a culture that supports emotional expression.
 Suppressing emotion only leads to anger and unresolved conflicts and what the researchers refer to as a “display climate”, “…where people fake smiles or warmth, and aren’t being honest about how they truly feel.”

 While being too emotional on the job is never a good idea, there are many ways to attain a more balanced and healthy approach to personal expression.
-Leadership training should have a strong focus on communication skills and resolving conflict so that leaders are more prepared to manage their own emotions, and the emotions of others.
+Leadership training should have a strong focus on communication skills and resolving conflict so that leaders are more prepared to manage their own emotions and the emotions of others.
 After all, emotions are what make us human.
 Without them how would we communicate, relate to others and make important decisions?
+But that does not mean the person should let themselves spiral into stress and anxiety while handling situations.
+Taking work burden home can lead to an unhealthy lifestyle.
+Work-related stress can increase the risk of several ailments such as diabetes, immune deficiency disorders, and even minor problems like ED.
+Men who deal with stress-related ED often search for medications.
+While medications can help them cope with the physical problem, they should still try to focus on reducing the emotional stress that arises from work pressure.

 By building a healthy reserve of emotional resilience, you can more easily form — and maintain — rewarding relationships.
 As well, emotionally resilient people often experience a greater sense of purpose and find greater meaning in the work they do.
 When you are equipped with emotional fortitude, you are in an excellent position to handle life’s challenges and keep an open mind during high-stakes social interactions.